Welcome

 Delivery schedule and Shipping Charges:

 • Most orders are shipped the same day, or within 24 hours of receipt of your order.
 You'll be given all the details upon your phone order, or a reply email from any email order.
+Online orders will receive an email when your order is shipped.
 Please CALL or EMAIL us for an order total prior to ordering by mail.

 Carriers and methods of delivery: (back to top)

-• United States Postal Service: We use the post office to ship out the majority of our book orders.
-Book orders shipped within the US are often sent MEDIA MAIL via the postal service which makes the shipping costs very reasonable.
+• United States Postal Service (USPS): We use the post office to ship out the majority of our book orders.
+Book orders shipped within the US are sent MEDIA MAIL via the postal service which makes the shipping costs very reasonable.
 In media reports we've seen comparing transit time of packages sent priority and media (book rate), packages generally take the same amount of transit time, but if you live on the west coast - give your order at least 7-10 business days before you start wondering where the order is.
-Many of the art poster orders are sent rolled in a tube and delivered via Priority Mail Service.
-Generally, many lightweight orders are sent out through USPS.
-Due to the recent Postal Rate increase and introduction of zone rates however, we do not feel that Priority Mail offers you the best level of service for the price any more.
-For this reason, we use UPS as our main shipping carrier.
+Many of the small sized art open edition and poster orders are sent rolled in a tube and delivered via Priority Mail Service.

-• UPS: UPS shipments are fully insured and are trackable (Priority Mail shipments can be insured, but are not trackable.) *Please note that UPS can not deliver to a PO Box.
-We've had $1,000+ orders sent out to PO Boxes and there is just no way to tell where the package is from the time it leaves our door to your post office - not a good feeling!
-Of course, if that's all you have available, we'll send your order to a PO Box.
+• UPS: UPS shipments are fully insured and are trackable.
+Most of the limited edition art prints are shipped via UPS. *Please note that UPS can not deliver to a PO Box.
+We've had $1,000+ orders sent out via USPS to PO Boxes and there is just no way to tell where the package is from the time it leaves our door to your post office - not a good feeling!
+Of course, if that's all you have available, we'll send your order to a PO Box via USPS.

 If you have email and would like to track your UPS shipment, please ask and we can have your UPS tracking number provided in an email.
 You will then be able to track your shipment online at www.ups.com.